-Shares offered for Resale by Selling Shareholders 106,810,523 Ordinary Shares, of which 98,078,163 of such Ordinary Shares will result from the redesignation of 98,078,163 shares of Class A Ordinary Shares (as defined below) held by a selling shareholder upon their transfer, in accordance with the terms of our articles of association ("Articles") Shares outstanding 73,759,990 Ordinary Shares (as of July 11, 2016) and 98,078,163 Class A ordinary shares (as of July 11, 2016), nominal value \$0.01 per share ("Class A Ordinary Shares," and together with the Ordinary Shares, collectively, the "Shares"), and 50,000 non-voting redeemable preference shares, nominal value £1.00 per share Use of Proceeds The selling shareholders will receive all of the proceeds from the sale of any Ordinary Shares sold by them pursuant to this prospectus.
+106,810,523 Ordinary Shares, of which 98,078,163 of such Ordinary Shares will result from the redesignation of 98,078,163 shares of Class A Ordinary Shares (as defined below) held by a selling shareholder upon their transfer, in accordance with the terms of our articles of association ("Articles")

+73,759,990 Ordinary Shares (as of June 29, 2016) and 98,078,163 Class A ordinary shares (as of June 29, 2016), nominal value \$0.01 per share ("Class A Ordinary Shares," and together with the Ordinary Shares, collectively, the "Shares"), and 50,000 non-voting redeemable preference shares, nominal value £1.00 per share

+The selling shareholders will receive all of the proceeds from the sale of any Ordinary Shares sold by them pursuant to this prospectus.
 We will not receive any proceeds from these sales.
 See "Use of Proceeds" in this prospectus.

-Voting Rights Holders of our Shares are entitled to one vote per Share at all shareholder meetings.
+Holders of our Shares are entitled to one vote per Share at all shareholder meetings.
 See "Description of Share Capital."

-Dividend Policy The Board intends to declare annual (or final) dividends and interim dividends, payable quarterly, to be reviewed each year, but it will depend upon many factors, including the amount of our distributable profits as noted below.
-On February 3, 2016, the Board declared a quarterly dividend of \$0.08 per Share payable on March 14, 2016 to shareholders of record at the close of business on February 26, 2016.
+The Board intends to declare annual (or final) dividends and interim dividends, payable quarterly, to be reviewed each year, but it will depend upon many factors, including the amount of our distributable profits as noted below.
+On February 3, 2016, the Board declared a quarterly dividend of \$0.08 per Share payable on March 14, 2016 to shareholders of record at the close of business on February 26.
+2016.
 Under English law, our shareholders may declare by ordinary resolution that a final dividend be paid to shareholders in accordance with their respective rights and interests in us, provided that the directors have made a recommendation as to its amount.
 In addition, the directors may declare interim dividends if it appears to them that the profits available for distribution justify the payment.
 We may only pay dividends if (i) our accumulated realized profits, which have not been previously distributed or capitalized, exceed our accumulated realized losses, so far as such losses have not been previously written off in a reduction or reorganization of capital and (ii) the amount of our net assets is not less than the aggregate amount of our called-up share capital and undistributable reserves and if, and to the extent that, the distribution does not reduce the amount of those assets to less than that aggregate amount.
 Accordingly, each decision to pay dividends depends on the amount of our distributable profits, financial condition, results of operations, capital requirements, and other factors that our Board deems relevant.

-Market for our Ordinary Shares The Ordinary Shares are currently traded on the NASDAQ under the symbol "GSM".
-Risk Factors Investing in our Ordinary Shares involves substantial risks.
+The Ordinary Shares are currently traded on the NASDAQ under the symbol "GSM".

+Investing in our Ordinary Shares involves substantial risks.
 See "Risk Factors" for a description of certain of the risks you should consider before investing in our Ordinary Shares.